11 Bridge Square

 When I was 12, and in the sixth grade, one afternoon my teachers gathered the entire class together to review a math test that we had all taken.
 Before beginning the review, Mrs. Halvorson wanted to draw attention to two students who had done exceptionally well–I was one of them.
 As she proceeded to go through the correct answer and method to each question, it became clear to me that she had not corrected my paper accurately.
 As I watched my “A” slip to a “C”, I began erasing the wrong answers for which I had received credit and replaced them with the new correct answers.
 At the conclusion of the review I stared at my paper now 100% correct.
 It took me only moments to re-erase the correct answers and replace them with the wrong answers and trudge to the front of the class to inform Mrs. Halvorson that I wasn’t the bright shining student on that exam.

 Honesty is a value I hold sacred.
 Honesty means always telling the truth, even when it hurts.
 Honesty means being transparent in how I conduct business and in all aspects of my life.
 Most importantly, honesty means being authentic even when it shows my flaws.

-It is the foundation of the first 22 years of my life, with the experiences of the following 35 years, that have guided me in working with the clients of Carlson Capital Management and developing our firm into a successful wealth management firm.
+It is the foundation of the first 22 years of my life, with the experiences of the following more than 40 years, that have guided me in working with the clients of Carlson Capital Management and developing our firm into a successful wealth management firm.
 I have a strong desire to excel at both the client and company level, but only by earning it.
-It is my philosophy that we need to always excel at taking care of our clients first and that in turn will shape who we are as a firm--our success will follow.
+It is my philosophy that we need to always excel at taking care of our clients first and that in turn will shape who we are as a firm—our success will follow.